-Like other leaders, Dayan affected the formation of the IDF’s unique organizational culture, which generally reflects leaders’ personalities and preferences.
-The audacious, risk-taking Dayan found a reverse mirror image in Shimon Avidan, who was described as “grim-looking” and “rigid” and was known to be risk averse, generally seen as a personification of Montgomery’s attitude that one doesn’t make any progress without first having assurances.
-For him, the security of the corps was paramount to the point where it was difficult to prod him into an offensive.
+The Givati commander Avidan, described as “grim-looking” and “rigid” and known to be risk averse, was Dayan’s mirror image, which affected the men accordingly.
+For Avidan, the security of the corps was paramount, making it difficult to prod him into an offensive.

 Dayan had two reservations.
-The first was with the culture in Haganah and Palmach units, which to him was pretentious and self-righteous, reflecting the collective spirit of the Red Army, so greatly admired by Palmach commanders.
-He felt that that spirit was an affectation, an imitation from a different world, from a different and distant war.
-Dayan’s second reservation was with the battalion commanders’ habit of conducting the battle from the rear while emphasizing distant management and troop control.
-From Dayan’s perspective, the emphasis should be on leadership from the front.
-Control was less important than the drive of the corps to advance and reach the targets.
-Later on, this approach would characterize Dayan’s leadership style even in his most senior positions.
+First, he found the culture in Haganah and Palmach units a pretentious and self-righteous affection, imitating the Palmach’s greatly admired, but to Dayan, irrelevant Red Army.
+Dayan, also disagreed with battalion commanders conducting the battle from the rear with remote management and troop control.
+Dayan preferred emphasizing leadership from the front, with control less important than helping drive the troops forward to reach their goals.
 He noted, “Via the wireless, you can get news and transmit instructions, but taking the battalion into battle can only be done by fighting together, not by remote control… with the battalion commander ensconced in safety while he commands his men to surge ahead.”
+This approach would continue to characterize Dayan’s leadership style even in his most senior positions.

-Indeed, when the battalion started moving in the previously agreed-upon formation toward the Fallujah airfield, Dayan was in the convoy’s third vehicle, preceded only by the Terrible Tiger and another halftrack.
-En route, the convoy took heavy fire and the Terrible Tiger cannoneer was killed.
-When the force reached the wadi (a water bed usually dry in the non-rainy season), it was unable to find the path out and up toward Karatiyya.
-Finding themselves stuck, the soldiers started to clear a path for the convoy, and in the tumult, Dayan, who felt faint, stepped aside and napped for a while.
-At 4 a.m., the battalion started its climb of the wadi and stormed the village with the vehicles in front followed by a Givati Brigade infantry unit.
-They encountered little resistance.
-It turned out that the force in Karatiyya was much smaller and weaker than Israeli intelligence had indicated.

-By 6 a.m. on July 18, the battalion had completed its mission, losing one man and more than half of its vehicles.
-Despite the success of the 89th Battalion, however, the operation did not achieve its objectives.
-Intelligence was poor and, despite previous reports, the force in Karatiyya was small and thus easily defeated.
+Indeed, when the battalion started moving toward the Fallujah airfield, Dayan was in the third vehicle En route, the convoy took heavy fire that killed the Terrible Tiger’s cannoneer.
+When the force reached the wadi (a water bed usually dry in the non-rainy season), the soldiers got stuck and started to clear a path for the convoy.
+Despite the tumult, Dayan, feeling faint, stepped aside for a short nap.
+At 4 a.m., the battalion started climbing the wadi and stormed the village with the vehicles in front followed by a Givati Brigade infantry unit, encountering little resistance.
+By 6 a.m., the battalion had completed its mission, losing one man and more than half of its vehicles.
+But, with intelligence about Karatiyya’s size and strength poor, the operation, ostensibly successful, did not achieve its ultimate objectives of breaking the Egyptians.